joshkalapos/joshkalapos.github.io/about/index.md

 I had taken the course my freshman fall and inherited it a year later when the former instructors graduated.
-Since then, my friends and I have taught this course to classes averaging around 15 students for the Spring 18, Fall 18, Spring 19 and now Fall 19 semesters.
+Since then, my friends and I have taught this course to classes averaging around 15 students for every semester from Spring 18 to Spring 2020.
+As I am graduating this year, this is actually my last semester teaching the course.
 The curriculum is primarily studying the inspirations that led to the creation of Star Wars and then also the effects that it has had on culture following each movie release.

 <figure>
   <a href="/assets/img/about/StarWars_Stuco.png"><img src="/assets/img/about/StarWars_Stuco.png"></a>